Bills in U.S. Congress regarding the political status of Puerto Rico: Puerto Rico Status Act (H.R. 8393)

 On December 15, 2022, H.R.
 8393 passed the House of Representatives in a 233–191 vote with 11 absences, the first bill regarding Puerto Rico's statehood to do so.
 It would have instituted a binding referendum that would allow Puerto Ricans to vote on the future status of the island, that Congress would have to obey.
 Every Democrat voted in favor of the bill, and was joined by 16 Republicans.

+Puerto Rico Wicker Bill Status Act (FLO23795 38G)

+In September 2023, Roger Wicker reintroduced legislation in the United States Congress on the territorial status of Puerto Rico. a two-round consultation process.
+The first vote is scheduled for August 4, 2024, where Puerto Ricans will have the choice between four alternatives: annexation to the United States, independence, sovereignty in free association, and a free state associated with the United States.